boerck/dnn_ga/README.md

 dnn_ga
 =============

-Hansung Sciennce High School 2020 Project
+Hansung Science High School 2020 Project

 ## How to use
 * Prefer Python 3.7 (Python 3.8.5 has iterator problem)